TheAmazinRaven/UdacityNanodegreeFEND/README.md

 4.20.22 Need help figuring out the logic to the Murder Mystery quiz.

 4.21.22 Still not understanding logic behind Murder Mystery quiz.
 Will proceed forward with course.

+4.21.22.2 Got some help, the code works but the code checker says it's wrong.
+Smh.

+4.22.22 Need help with conditionals.
+I might have to create a JavaScript Self Study repo because I am obviously not understanding something.